 Reading Hospital has been actively involved in medical training for more than 50 years.
-There are independent residencies in General Surgery, Emergency Medicine, Internal Medicine, Family Practice, Obstetrics and Gynecology, and Fellowships in Trauma/Surgical Critical Care as well as Bariatric Surgery.
+There are independent residencies in General Surgery, Emergency Medicine, Internal Medicine, Family Practice, Obstetrics and Gynecology, as well as Fellowships in Trauma/Surgical Critical Care, Plastic Surgery, and Bariatric Surgery.

 Tower Health has major affiliations including Drexel University.
-Drexel University and Tower Health have partnered to open a new medical school in Reading, PA in 2021.
-Presently there are third- and fourth-year medical students from Drexel University rotating through our institution.
+Drexel University and Tower Health partnered to open a new medical school less than a mile away from Reading Hospital in 2021.
+Presently, there are third and fourth-year medical students from Drexel University rotating through our institution.

-The Bariatric Surgery Fellow completes their training having performed 300-400 bariatric operations which greatly exceeds the requirements of the ASMBS.
-This includes over 100 gastric bypasses, 150 sleeve gastrectomy’s, 50 duodenal switches, and 40 revisional cases.
+The Bariatric Surgery Fellow completes their training having performed 300-400 bariatric operations, which greatly exceeds the requirements of the ASMBS.
+This includes over 100 gastric bypasses, 150 sleeve gastrectomies, 50 duodenal switches, and 40 revisional cases.
 Other procedures include diagnostic and therapeutic endoscopies, cholecystectomies, ventral hernia repairs, and emergency cases.
-The fellow will finish with extensive robotic experience and will also gain experience with laparoscopic surgery.
+The fellow will finish with extensive robotic experience, and will also gain experience with laparoscopic surgery.
 The fellow will have the opportunity to be involved in several ongoing research projects and will be supported to initiate a clinical research project.
-The fellow oversees the care for all bariatric surgery patients in the hospital, performing daily rounds and providing care for each one individually.
+The fellow oversees the care of all bariatric surgery patients in the hospital, performing daily rounds, and providing care for each one individually.

-The fellow will be in the Operating Room at least 4 days a week, performing an average of 8 to 10 bariatric operations a week in addition to other minimally invasive and endoscopic procedures.
-The Fellow will see patients in the out-patient clinic for initial evaluation, preoperative and postoperative care.
+The fellow will be in the operating room at least four days a week, performing an average of eight to ten bariatric operations a week, in addition to other minimally invasive and endoscopic procedures.
+The Fellow will see patients in the outpatient clinic for initial evaluation, preoperative, and postoperative care.

-Call will be from home and shared with the 4 attending bariatric surgeons.
+Call will be from home and shared with the three attending bariatric surgeons.

-This program will train one bariatric surgeon each year and prepare the fellow to meet all the criteria to become credentialed by the ASMBS at the end of the fellowship.
-For more information reference The Fellowship Council.
+This program will train one bariatric surgeon each year, and prepare the fellow to meet all the criteria necessary to become credentialed by the ASMBS at the end of the fellowship.
+For more information, reference The Fellowship Council.